 One of the most common windshield washer problems that I see is that the fluid in the reservoir becomes contaminated.
 I have seen many different types of contamination.
 Sometimes somebody will put the wrong fluid into a windshield washer reservoir such as engine oil or coolant.
 This can cause clogs in the system and other kinds of issues with the electrical parts such as the washer pump and fluid level indicators.

 I have also seen people install some additional detergents they think will do a better job of cleaning the windshield.
 The windshield washer reservoir was made to hold specialized windshield washer fluid only.
-It was not designed to have dishwashing detergent or harsh chemical bug removers in the reservoir tank or flowing through the hoses and pump.
-The rubber impellor inside the pump is easily damaged!
+It was not designed to have dish washing detergent or harsh chemical bug removers in the reservoir tank or flowing through the hoses and pump.
+The rubber impeller inside the pump is easily damaged.

 Many times when I have come across these detergents that were installed in the system it was necessary to replace all of the rubber hoses and the windshield washer pump itself.
 Sometimes a standard windshield washer fluid does not appear strong enough to remove what is on the windshield.